-Nikon and Secret Escapes sent an aspiring and professional photographer to Iceland to learn how to capture the perfect shot.
+Nikon and Secret Escapes recently sent one aspiring photographer along with a professional to Iceland, to learn how to capture the perfect shot.
 Armed with the Nikon D7500 and the Nikon D850, this is their journey.
 Find out more at secretescapes.com/nikon/iceland/

 It’s a bonafide bucket-list topping place for photographers everywhere.
 And it’s not hard to see why – a rather small geographical footprint offers a startling array of diverse landscapes to really test your skills and equipment.

 Aside from making sure to pack the best lenses, tripods and filters, this land is set to challenge the mettle of the photographer.
 These awe-inspiring sights are difficult to reach, the weather ever-changing and dramatic.
 Iceland offers any keen photographer true adventure, rewarding them with utterly enchanting natural scenes.